UniformCSS/docs/docs/theming/gradients.md

 ## Default Gradients

-The following default gradient configurations are applied.
+The following default gradients are applied.
 To see a more visual reference of all the gradients, visit [Cheatsheet](/cheatsheet/gradients).

 ```scss
 @use "uniform" as * with (